Home

 Related article: Familial aggregation

 The acquisition of new bacteria is only one factor in the when and why chronic diseases strike.
 Bacteria are capable of rapidly changing their genetic structure – and can become more pathogenic and harder to kill with traditional therapies – through processes like horizontal gene transfer.
-Also, bacteria are allowed to proliferate because of a disabled immune response, for which they themselves are at least partially responsible.
+Also, bacteria are allowed to proliferate because of a weak immune response, for which they themselves are at least partially responsible.

 It is commonly agreed upon that acute infections such as gonorrhea, influenza, and the common cold are transmitted via bodily fluids and in some cases via physical contact and breathing.
 Evidence is accumulating that chronic pathogens can and are transferred between people in ways previously unimagined and that these pathogens contribute to onset of chronic disease.
+For example, Weyermann et al. has shown that infected siblings, mothers, and fathers are all major sources for Helicobacter pylori acquisition among young children, with the infected mother likely to be the main source for childhood infection.1)

 Evidence is also growing that certain bacteria and viruses are able to cross the placental barrier – meaning they can be passed from a pregnant woman to her fetus.
+Researchers now believe that the fetal gut is colonized during pregnancy.
+According to David Kinross: “Standard medical teaching is that the fetus is sterile.
+The notion that gut development is influenced by maternal bugs will come as a shock.
+It's a completely new way of thinking about human disease.”

-People whose parents harbor high loads of the Th1 pathogens are much more likely to fall ill with a Th1 disease earlier in life.
+People whose parents harbor high loads of pathogens are much more likely to fall ill with a chronic disease earlier in life.
 Research indicates that L-form bacteriaDifficult-to-culture bacteria that lack a cell wall and are not detectable by traditional culturing processes.
 Sometimes referred to as cell wall deficient bacteria. are able to survive in sperm, so a father can pass these pathogens to his child at the moment of conception.
 Evidence is also growing that L-form bacteria and other pathogens are able to cross the placental barrier – meaning they can be passed from a pregnant woman to her fetus.

-Researchers at Peking University in Beijing recently discovered that the H5N1 bird flu virus can pass through a pregnant woman’s placenta to infect her fetus.8 Other studies have revealed that other bacterial species such as Borrelia burgdorferi and Mycobacterium tuberculosis are also capable of crossing the placental barrier during pregnancy.9 If these pathogens can be passed from mother to child during gestation, then why not other forms of bacteria that are capable of transforming into the L-formDifficult-to-culture bacteria that lack a cell wall and are not detectable by traditional culturing processes.
+Researchers at Peking University in Beijing recently discovered that the H5N1 bird flu virus can pass through a pregnant woman’s placenta to infect her fetus.14) Other studies have revealed that other bacterial species such as Borrelia burgdorferi and Mycobacterium tuberculosis are also capable of crossing the placental barrier during pregnancy.15) If these pathogens can be passed from mother to child during gestation, then why not other forms of bacteria that are capable of transforming into the L-formDifficult-to-culture bacteria that lack a cell wall and are not detectable by traditional culturing processes.
 Sometimes referred to as cell wall deficient bacteria.?

 A person’s age at the time of infection — from intrauterine [occurring within the uterus] or perinatal (the time period surrounding birth), through childhood and adolescence, to adulthood and the elder years — may further influence the risk for chronic outcome.

-Siobhain O'Connor, et al., Centers for Disease Control and Prevention 10
+Siobhain O'Connor, et al., Centers for Disease Control and Prevention 17)

-Dave Relman and team at Stanford University found that infants pick up many of the species that make up their gut flora from family members within a few weeks of birth.11 Another team found that Human papillomavirus type 16 (also called high-risk HPV-16), which has been linked to cervical cancer, can be detected in human breast milk collected during the early period after a woman delivers her baby.12
+Dave Relman and team at Stanford University found that infants pick up many of the species that make up their gut flora from family members within a few weeks of birth.18) Another team found that Human papillomavirus type 16 (also called high-risk HPV-16), which has been linked to cervical cancer, can be detected in human breast milk collected during the early period after a woman delivers her baby.19)

 This is evidence that pathogens are easily transmitted from family to child during the initial periods of life.
 Both the innate and the adaptive immune systems of infants are particularly susceptible to pathogens, which can drive chronic disease later in life.